 Marlia is an experienced media/entertainment, intellectual property and privacy lawyer who has extensive top-tier law firm expertise and a unique client perspective after working as a senior in-house lawyer for many years.
 She recently joined national firm Thomson Geer as a Partner after working as the Senior Litigation Counsel at News Corp Australia for four years.
 Marlia previously worked at a top-tier international firm for 13 years where she acted for and advised most of Australia’s major media organisations, social media and streaming platforms, large corporates and government bodies.
 Marlia specialises in defamation, contempt of court, suppression orders, freedom of information and court access applications, confidential information claims, prepublication advice, copyright, consumer law and privacy matters.
 She has acted in a large number of high profile media and intellectual property disputes; advised on sponsorship, production and licensing deals; and given prepublication advice in relation to newspaper and online articles, television programs, podcasts and marketing/advertising materials.
 Marlia is on the Executive Committee of the Communications and Media Law Association.

-Raymond Sun, Solicitor, Herbert Smith Freehills
+Raymond Sun, Senior Associate, Herbert Smith Freehills Kramer

 Raymond is a technology lawyer and programmer.
 He specialises in emerging technologies where he combines his strong technical IT skills with legal knowledge to deliver excellent client experience, especially on technically-complex matters.
 As an AI developer himself, Raymond is one of the firm’s resident experts on artificial intelligence.
 Raymond specialises in technology, emerging technology (A.I. and Digital Assets), privacy law and intellectual property.
 As a skilled developer, Raymond regularly assists on matters which require deep understanding of technical systems and processes.
 With experience in building artificial intelligence and web3 applications, Raymond advises clients on legal and ethical issues in relation to projects involving artificial intelligence, blockchain (including cryptocurrencies, NFTs and DAOs) and data.
 Raymond also regularly works with a wide range of clients (both small and large) on digital transformation projects, IT & telecommunication contracts, software licences, privacy and online safety regulation, gambling regulations and export controls.